JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/index.md

 ```
 ## GraphBLAS Operations

-A complete list of supported operations can be found in [Operations](@ref).
+The complete documentation of supported operations can be found in [Operations](@ref).
-GraphBLAS operations are, where possible, wrapped in existing Julia functions.
-The equivalent Julia functions are:
+GraphBLAS operations are, where possible, methods of existing Julia functions  listed in the third column.

 | GraphBLAS           | Operation                                                        | Julia                                   |
 |:--------------------|:----------------------------------------:                        |----------:                              |